DavidT3/XGA/paper/paper.md

 laboratories for the exploration of many astrophysical processes, as well as providing insight into how the Universe has evolved during its lifetime, as they are excellent tracers of the formation of large scale structure.

-We have developed a new Python module (XMM: Generate and Analyse, hereafter referred to as \texttt{XGA}) to provide interactive and automated analyses of X-ray emitting sources. \texttt{XGA} is centered around `source` and `sample` classes, and the concept of making all available data and simple analyses easily accessible .
+We have developed a new Python module (X-ray: Generate and Analyse, hereafter referred to as \texttt{XGA}) to provide interactive and automated analyses of X-ray emitting sources. \texttt{XGA} is centered around `source` and `sample` classes, and the concept of making all available data and simple analyses easily accessible .
 These `source` classes all have different properties and methods, which either relate to relevant properties of or perform measurements which are only